 - 1. The system will prompt you where to save the video file.
-As a standard you should always save the file to your MOVIES folder, which should be located at "C:\Movies". - 2.
+As a standard you should always save the file to your MOVIES folder, which is located at "C:\Movies" or "D:\Movies".
+Depending on your system. - 2.
 Close Simple HD Convert by clicking "Finish".